Best embroidery hoops and tapestry frames

 5. Bamboo embroidery hoop

-Here you can order embroidery hoops from 3 inches to 18 inches if you want a large embroidery hoop, or choose a set of different sizes to save money on individual embroidery hoop prices.
+You can order hoops from 3 inches to 18 inches, or choose a set of different sizes to save on individual prices.

 Buy online from CelloExpressBags Etsy store